joelparkerhenderson/git-commit-message/README.md

   * Add feature for foo
   * Drop feature for foo
-  * Fix bug when foo is missing
+  * Fix foo when bar is missing
-  * Start feature flag
+  * Start flag for foo
-  * Stop feature flag
+  * Stop flag for foo
   * Refactor foo for clarity
   * Optimize foo for speed and memory